tskit-dev/pyslim/docs/time_units.md

 ## Coalescence, recombination, and migration rates in recapitation

+*Note: this section is only relevant for nonWF SLiM simulations: in a single-species WF simulation, one tick = one generation, so no adjustment is needed.*

 If you recapitate with msprime, then the same issue occurs for coalescence rates.
 This is less obvious, because "coalescence rate" is not an argument to msprime;
 rather, the coalescence rate in a given population